rstudio/reticulate/README.md

 #### Calling Python

-There are a variety of ways to integrate Python code into your R
+There are many ways to integrate Python code into your R
 projects:

 1)  [Python in R Markdown](#python-in-r-markdown) — A new Python